2022 art recap: reimagining the future of arts

 While common perceptions of the art world are associated with extraordinary affluence, we also regularly witness the collapse of organisations, a direct result of bad management and a lack of funding.
 In these circumstances, it is rare to see an art fair pull through and hence, one would not have imagined the art show, ART SG, to make a comeback, given its dismal state, years ago, even before the pandemic.
 The art fair’s uncertainty can be attributed to recurrent failures brought on by the economy, a pandemic, and possibly poor luck.

-As Singapore attempts at establishing its rising significance in an evolving art scene, STIR inspects the ART SG fair, its significance in the Asian art scene, and the novelty it brings to the art fore.
+As Singapore attempts to establish its rising significance in an evolving art scene, STIR inspects the ART SG fair, its significance in the Asian art scene, and the novelty it brings to the art form.
 The expansive exhibition features paintings, sculptures, photographs, and art installations from art galleries like the prestigious Gagosian, London's White Cube, and Hong Kong's Pearl Lam Galleries.
 Some of the featured galleries will also display works created using digital technologies, including augmented reality, virtual reality, and NFTs.
 The art fair is organised by the Art Assembly—an organisation that runs a portfolio of fairs around Asia, including, Taipei Dangdai, Sydney Contemporary, India Art Fair, Photofairs Shanghai, and the Tokyo Gendai.

 Since its announcement in 2018—and the subsequent delays—ART SG has encountered its fair share of uncertainty and upheaval.
-Art Basel's parent company, MCH withdrew from a number of regional fairs including ART SG, towards the end of 2018.
+Art Basel's parent company, MCH withdrew from several regional fairs including ART SG, towards the end of 2018.
 The fair was then postponed to November 2019, but with Art Stage Singapore’s abrupt postponement, ART SG too, announced its new date as October 2020.
 Then with the pandemic, it was naturally delayed for two more years and with no evidence of an exhibitor list, the show finally declared it would be postponed till January 2023.

 Now, marking a fresh start in 2023, the art fair is bringing together exceptional artworks from Singapore and worldwide.
 In addition to the main GALLERIES sector, ART SG will also present FOCUS, a contextualised sector, featuring galleries that are presenting solo or duo artist programmes, and curated thematic presentations.
 Another sector FUTURES is dedicated to supporting young galleries that have been running for under six years, and REFRAME features galleries that present art engaged with, made or presented using digital technology.
 Along with selected cinema programming, educational opportunities, thought-provoking discussions, and large-scale site-specific art installations, the art event will also provide public art programmes.